wmcbrine/tivoremote/README.txt

 Quit -- Exits the remote program; doesn't send anything to the TiVo.

-SPS30, CC and Clock should be used only when playing back a recording or in LiveTV mode.
+SPS30 and Clock should be used only when playing back a recording or in LiveTV mode.
 Otherwise, the results are unpredictable.

 Keyboard Shortcuts